Cutting Planarians: Planar Emulators for String Graphs: Introduction

-\paragraph{Parallel work.} A similar result to our \Cref{thm:main} has recently been announced independently by James Davies~\cite{davies2025string}: every unweighted string graph is \emph{quasi-isometric} to an unweighted planar graph.
-This is essentially equivalent to our \Cref{thm:main}.
-A quasi-isometry implies the existence of an $O(1)$-distortion emulator, and one can readily check that our emulator indeed gives a quasi-isometry. \footnote{Specifically, \cite{davies2025string} constructs an unweighted planar graph $H$ with $V(H) = V(G)$ such that $\dist_G(u,v)/O(1) \le \dist_H(u,v) \le O(1) \cdot \dist_G(u,v)$.
-To obtain a similar result from our \Cref{thm:main}, apply Steiner point removal to our emulator and then replace all weighted edges with unweighted edges; one can check that this yields a similar distortion guarantee to \cite{davies2025string}.}
+\paragraph{Parallel work.} An equivalent result to our first main theorem (\Cref{thm:main}) has recently been announced independently by Davies~\cite{davies2025string}: every unweighted string graph is \emph{quasi-isometric} to an unweighted planar graph.
+A quasi-isometry implies the existence of an $O(1)$-distortion planar emulator, and one can readily check that our emulator indeed gives a quasi-isometry. \footnote{Specifically, \cite{davies2025string} constructs an unweighted planar graph $H$ with $V(H) = V(G)$ such that $\dist_G(u,v)/O(1) \le \dist_H(u,v) \le O(1) \cdot \dist_G(u,v)$.
+To obtain this result from our \Cref{thm:main}, we first apply Steiner point removal to our emulator to produce a weighted graph $H$ with $V(H) = V(G)$.
+Without loss of generality, every edge has weight at most $O(1)$ (see \Cref{obs:bounded-edges}), so viewing $H$ as an unweighted graph (ie, ignoring the weights) yields a similar distortion guarantee to \cite{davies2025string}.} The proof of Davies was announced publicly on arXiv in October 2025, and our proof of \Cref{thm:main} was posted on arXiv two days later.
+Subsequently, we learned through personal communication with Davies that he had obtained his proof earlier, though the result was not published until 2025.
+There was no communication between the authors and Davies before both works appeared on arXiv.

-This work was done independently and concurrently.
-To highlight one difference: our core technique is an adaptation of the \emph{shortcut partition} construction using gridtrees developed in \cite{CCLMST23} by a superset of some of the authors, whereas the work by Davies (to our best knowledge) builds the quasi-isometry from first principle.

-A full version of this paper is under preparation, which will provide further clarification on the similarity and difference between our construction and the result of Davies.
-It will also include a companion result about distance-sketching structures on string graphs in the $(1+\e)$-approximate regime.
+Our core technique for proving \Cref{thm:main} is an adaptation of the \emph{shortcut partition} construction using gridtrees developed in \cite{CCLMST23}, whereas the work by Davies builds the quasi-isometry from first principles.
+Davies proves several applications and refinements of \Cref{thm:main} in his paper \cite{davies2025string}.
+This includes settling the Assouad-Nagata dimension of string graphs, an important notion in structural graph theory and geometry group theory related to sparse covers; connections to central conjectures in coarse graph theory via Georgakopoulos-Papasoglu; and establishing the quasi-isometry between complete Riemannian planes and locally finite planar graphs.
+To the best of our knowledge, our second main result (\Cref{thm:main2}) and the applications on tree covers and embedding into bounded-treewidth graphs in the $1+\e$ regime are completely new.